PierfrancescoSoffritti/android-youtube-player/README.md

 The AndroidYouTubePlayer is a simple View that can be easily integrated in every Activity/Fragment.
 The interaction with YouTube is based on the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference?hl=it), therefore the YouTube app is not required to use the player.

+## Why does this library exists?

 This library has been developed out of necessity.
-There's an official API provided by Google for the integration of YouTube videos in an Android app: the YouTube Android Player API.
-But its many bugs and the total lack of support from Google made it impossible to use in production.
-My app was crashing because of internal bugs of the player ([with 3 years old bug reports](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and no update has been released in almost a year.
-This library provides a stable and open source alternative.
+The official library provided by Google for the integration of YouTube videos into Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
+Its many bugs and the total lack of support from Google made it impossible to use in production.
+I've tried and my app was crashing because of internal bugs in Google's player, ([sone bugs have 3 years old bug reports](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and, at the moment, no update has been released for almost a year.
+This library provides a stable and open source alternative to the official YouTube Player.

 Download the sample app [here](https://github.com/PierfrancescoSoffritti/AndroidYouTubePlayer/blob/master/sample/sample-release.apk?raw=true)